Located near the bustling marketplace of Batuu, Droid Depot offers you an immersive experience where you can build your very own droid.

-The pieces come in lots of different colors like purple and red and orange and even clear.
+The pieces come in many colors, like purple and red and orange and even clear.

 You can mix and match to your heart’s desire.

-We can say from personal experience it was a lot of fun watching the kids around us pick just the right pieces for their droids, and the combinations they came out with were super fun!
+We can say from personal experience, it was a lot of fun watching the kids around us pick just the right pieces for their droids, and the combinations they came up with were super fun!

-Again, you'll find handy easy-to-follow instructions to get you started putting your droid together.
+Again, you’ll find handy, easy-to-follow instructions on a place mat to get you started putting your droid together.

 There were a few of these steps that were a bit trickier, but there are Cast Members nearby to lend a hand.

 Once you are done putting your droid together, you get to activate it!

 This part of the experience is a definite “WOW!” moment and is comparable to when the lightsabers are turned on for the first time at Savi’s Workshop.